raabtastic/terraform-demo/terraform-getting-started.md

 If the output does not say Terraform has been successfully initialized, you will need to troubleshoot any error messages given.

-## Provision the resource
+## Create infrastructure

-Once Terraform is successfully initialized, you can provision the resource with the `apply` command.
+Once Terraform is successfully initialized, use the `apply` command to create infrastructure.

 ```shell
 $ terraform apply